listenToRipley/Typescript/WEBPACK/README.md

 resolve -
-  extensions - the ending of the type of document that this will look for. output - output name and location filename - file generation name path - location where document will output
+  extensions - the ending of the type of document that this will look for. output - output name and location filename - file generation name and where the information will be compressed. path - location where document will output

 #### Technologies Used